papretreat/Pasadena-Astronomy-Postdoc-Retreat-2018/README.md

 # When is PAPR 2018?

-The retreat traditionally begins on a Wednesday afternoon and ends at noon the next Friday.
-We are considering two possible dates for the 2018 retreat:
-  - April 25-27, 2018
-  - May 9-11, 2018
+The 2018 retreat will take place Wednesday afternoon to Friday noon, **May 9-11, 2018**.

 We will organize the retreat at the date that works for the more postdocs, pending availability at the conference center.